gSchool/DNA-release-2/01-welcome/02-pre-assessment.checkpoint.hidden.md

 ##### !answer

-* Contractor to augment government technical team with additional DevOps roles
+* Contract to augment government technical team with additional DevOps roles
 * Contract to support a specific product that will be incorporated in DevSecOps pipeline or technical stack
 * Require defined Application Programming Interfaces (APIs) as a deliverable
 * Utilize a multiple contract approach (modular contracting strategy) to diversify dependency and leverage technical skill sets